 Interesting Eel Facts

 Hardly I dive goes by in Phuket without seeing an eel.
 They are at virtually every know dive site.
 Here are some interesting fact about them.
+Here are some interesting eel facts for you.

 There is over 200 different species.
 Common eels in Phuket are the Giant Moray, Honeycomb moray, Zebra Moray, Ribbon Eel, Garden Eel and Fibriated Moray, White Eyed Moray.